 There are various strategies that can be applied if more than one pupil is involved in bullying another.
 Role-play and other drama techniques can be used as well as Circle Time.
 If held regularly, this can be an effective way of sharing information and provide a forum for discussing important issues such as equal rights, relationships, justice and acceptable behaviour.
 It can also be used just within the affected group to confront bullying that already exists.

-If a child feels that they are being bullied, then there are several procedures that they are encouraged to follow: (not hierarchical)
+If a child feels that they are being bullied then there are several procedures that they are encouraged to follow: (not hierarchical)

-- Tell a friend. - Tell your School Council rep or class "Buddies". - Tell a teacher or adult whom you feel you can trust. - · Go to the Friendship Stop in the playground. - Tell a parent or adult at home whom you feel you can trust. - Discuss it as part of circle time and RE lessons. - Ring Child line and follow the advice given. - Visit the school website for ideas of what to do next.
+- Tell a friend. - Tell your School Council rep or class "Buddies". - Tell a teacher or adult whom you feel you can trust. - Go to the Friendship Stop in the playground. - Write your concern and post it in the 'worry box.' - Tell a parent or adult at home whom you feel you can trust. - Discuss it as part of your PSHE time. - Ring Childline and follow the advice given. - Visit the school website for ideas of what to do next.

 Victims who are worried about openly discussing an incident when the aggressors are present (e.g. taunting during a lesson) can be encouraged to go to the teacher with a piece of work, using this as a reason to speak to the teacher.
-Victims need to feel secure in the knowledge that assertive behavior and even walking away can be effective ways of dealing with bullying.
+Victims need to feel secure in the knowledge that assertive behaviour and even walking away can be effective ways of dealing with bullying.
 Setting up a buddy system, or peer counseling possibly with pupils who already hold a position of responsibility, such as School Council members can also be beneficial.